jorou125/StyleTransfer_CycleGAN/README.md

 ### To run the style transfer and evaluation code

 1) Start by installing the requirements in `requirements.txt`
 2) If you want to use the pretrained weights, which are default weights, simply run `run_generators_on_datasets.py`.
-It will create an output folder of the style transfer for the input images and generators specified in the code (go change the paths of dataset and weights if necessary)
+It will create an output folder of the style transfer for the input images and generators specified in the code (go change the paths of dataset and weights if necessary).
+If you simply want to visualize the style transfer, use the script `gui_test.py`.
+Start by selecting a folder containing test images using the tkinter interface and input an index to test on the image of corresponding index.
+You can modify the generators by modifying the paths in the script.
 3) Once you have the input dataset and the output dataset, you can measure LPIPS using `eval_lpips.py`, which will print the LPIPS score for each generator evaluated (go change the paths of datasets if necessary)
 4) To measure the FID, make sure you have installed `pytorch_fid` and run the following command in terminal:
 ```